jairgs/jairgs.github.io/_posts/2019-10-01-How-to-Deploy-Container-Apps.md

   - Docker
   - Kubernetes
 ---

-# How to deploy a Docker container app in IBM cloud using Kubernetes
 In this brief tutorial we will go through the step by step of deploying apps on IBM's cloud using docker and kubernetes.
 Google, Amazon and Microsoft also use kubernetes or a variant for cluster orchestration and so this guide will also serve as a guide for any cloud deployment.